Rigby High School

 Rigby High School is a four-year public high school in the western United States, located in Rigby, Idaho.
 Part of the Jefferson County School District 251, the approximate enrollment is 2,000 students in grades 9 to 12, from Rigby and surrounding communities.
-The school colors of RHS are maroon, white, and gold, and the mascot is a Trojan.
+The school colors of RHS are maroon and gold, and the mascot is a Trojan.
+During state playoffs, the football team will wear a “Red Devils” pitchfork on their helmets - a throwback to the early mascot some decades ago.